Teaching Advancement Program (TAP)

 Faculty are the key change agents in student learning and an engaged teacher can be an important path to students' success.
 With its new initiatives in AUC’s Centennial, CLT aims to become the AUC hub for faculty to innovate and learn in a community of faculty developers and peers.

 Faculty can now choose from daylong certificates and workshops or engage in a more immersive experience over a semester or the academic year.

 The face of faculty development is changing and CLT is responding to this global trend while building our faculty development program to meet the diverse needs of our AUC faculty body.

 TAP into one or more of the below pathways:

 Your choice of one or more certificates:

-This is a daylong workshop open to all faculty, and required for all new adjunct faculty.
+Teaching at AUC certificate - previously named the Teaching Enhancement Certificate (TEC).
+The Teaching at AUC Certificate fulfills the provost's Teaching Enhancement Initiative.
+This is a 3-hour workshop open to all faculty and required for all adjunct faculty.
 This certificate includes:

 - Exploration of liberal arts education

 - Applying backward design and writing effective learning outcomes

-- Meta-reflection on pedagogy and processes used in the workshop itself, including CATs and technology
+- Meta-reflection on pedagogy and processes used in the workshop itself, including classroom assessment techniques and technology

 - Plan for follow-up with one-one consultations with CLT

 These tracks are offered in the fall and spring semesters.
 These are day-long or half-day thematic workshops.
 Two or more will be offered every fall and spring semester.
 Check the faculty workshops page for dates and registration details.

 - Active Learning Track (I and II)